The fast of Ramadan:

 during Ramadan.
 3

 Dr. Asim Padela, a Muslim and an emergency room physician at the University of Chicago Hospital, suggests that Muslims with health concerns should consult with their doctors and religious leaders to decide if they can safely fast.
+During 2013, Ramadan started on JUL-09.
 He said that because of the temperature and length of daylight:

 "It is going to be difficult this year for many people, at least in this part of the world. ...
 There’s a very granular level discussion that needs to occur at the level of what the patient’s circumstances are, what their illness is, what their comorbidities (existing conditions) are and what their body, their physiology can tolerate and not tolerate."

-Dr. Michael Finkelstein. an associate medical officer at Toronto Public Health, says that people who are fasting need to make sure they drink enough fluids during the hours when the sun is down, and need to keep dehydration in mind.
+Dr. Michael Finkelstein, an associate medical officer at Toronto Public Health in Canada, said that people who are fasting need to make sure they drink enough fluids during the hours when the sun is down, and need to keep dehydration in mind.
 He said:

 Those who are temporarily unable to fast are expected to make up the missed